 What Do You Do Before You Design A Website?

-What do I do before I engage a web developer or designer to build a website?
+What do I do before I engage a web developer or designer to design a website?

 5 things to remember when starting on a website project